-Objectives: Accelerated by the effects of the Covid pandemic, instant payment systems (IPSs) are proliferating in jurisdictions around the world.
+Objectives: Accelerated by the effects of the Covid pandemic, instant payment systems (IPSs) are proliferating around the world.
 How do we know when they are effective?
-And what steps can financial authorities, including policymakers and regulators, take to ensure that an IPS actually achieves its policy objectives, such as advancing greater financial inclusion?
+And what steps can policymakers and regulators take to ensure that an IPS actually achieves its policy objectives, like advancing greater financial inclusion?